[Opinion] EU must recognise new force for Balkans destabilisation

 During the campaign, Komsic joined Bosniak nationalists in denouncing Croatia's president Kolinda Grabar-Kitarovic for her strong support for the bridge.

-The sexism and belittling of the president by Komsic and his enablers culminated in a rally at which sings called for Covic to be impaled and 'stuck into' Grabar-Kitarovic.
+The sexism and belittling of the president by Komsic and his enablers culminated in a rally at which songs called for Covic to be impaled and 'stuck into' Grabar-Kitarovic.

 Passed unnoticed in Brussels